hamza5113480/course-work/computer-organization-and-architecture/computer-organization-and-architecture.md

 15. Solve the following equation:
     `Z=x+x2/2+x3/3+x4/4`
 16. Write a single instruction that clears the high 8 bits of AX and does not change the low 8 bits.
+17. Write a single instruction that sets the high 8 bits of AX and does not change the low 8 bits.